 Antipaxi: The original Eden?

-South of Paxi, this tiny island, only 3km long, would fit most definitions of paradise.
+At only 3km in length, teeny Antipaxi (just south of Paxi) would fit most definitions of paradise.
 A dense forest of mastic, pine, myrtle and cypress trees covers it, interspersed with grapevines.
 Well worth investigating if you can bear to leave the beaches.

 Splendid Ionian beaches

 Peacock-blue translucent water, the whitest of white sand.
-Note these names: Orkos on Paxi, Vrika and Voutoumi on Antipaxi.
-When you travel to the Ionian, these beaches should be top on your list of things to do.
+Note these names: Orkos on Paxi, Vrika and Voutoumi on Antipaxi… beaches that should be top on your list of things to do.

 A castle designed by Leonardo